Online Ad Policies Related to Email List Uploads

 Advertisers can email agencies hashed data, and both Google and FB have hashing practices in place to make data harder to intercept once it’s on the platform.
 Neither support downloading of original lists.

-A third party data handler like LiveRamp can used to minimize risk as they have more disciplined data handling procedures then someone like Four15 Digital, though they are certainly not required.
+A third party data handler, like LiveRamp, can be used to minimize risk as they can hash data at every step of the way, though these vendors are certainly not required.

 In short, Google and Facebook take a pretty passive role in prohibiting advertisers from different customer match options.
 As long as data is handled with care, and used to support advertising that is compliant (does not call out sensitive or PII data) advertisers can proceed.
 FB’s “why am I seeing this ad” disclosure, however, is perhaps reason for some concern for major brands who may not want users to be aware of their method of targeting.